freeCodeCamp/guide/src/pages/machine-learning/neural-networks/index.md

 title: Neural Networks
 ---
 ## Neural Networks
 ![Feed-forward neural network](http://ufldl.stanford.edu/tutorial/images/SingleNeuron.png)

 A neural network is a computing system.
 They are like biological neural networks that constitute animal brains.
 To train  a neural network, we need an input vector and a corresponding output vector.
-The training works by minimising an error term.
+The training works by minimizing an error term.
 This error can be the squared difference between the predicted output and the original output.

 The most basic element of a neural network is a neuron.
 It's input is a vector, say `x`, and its output is a real valued variable, say `y`.
 Thus, we can conclude that the neuron acts as a mapping between the vector `x` and a real number `y`.

 Neural networks are used on a variety of tasks.
-These include computer vision, speech recognition, translation, social network filtering, playing  video games, medical diagnosis etc.
+These include computer vision, speech recognition, translation, social network filtering, playing video games, and medical diagnosis among other things.

-#### Problems solved using Neural Networks
+### Problems solved using Neural Networks
 - Classification
 - Clustering
 - Regression